TopCoder2K/MLOpsCourse/README.md

 where `[model_type]` is `cb` or `rf`.

 After this, it is possible to send requests to the model.
-I've created a script for the correct json generation with the first example from the training set:
+I've created a script to generate the correct json containing the first example from the training set, but the json itself is in the repository, so you can skip this step.
+If you want to generate the json by yourself, run:

 ```
 poetry run python3 create_example_request.py create_example_request